SandrineMerci/expense-tracker/README.md

 - **HTML5** – Semantic structure
 - **CSS3** – Flexbox, Grid, media queries for responsiveness
 - **JavaScript** – DOM manipulation, data storage, filtering

 ---

-## Bonus Features

-- Filter transactions by selecting a specific date from a dropdown
-- Neatly organized and consistent visual layout
-- Ready to be deployed using Vercel

----